About the Director

 Sara is a scholar of poetry and rhetoric, with a particular interest in romanticism and its legacies.
 Her research seeks to demonstrate the ongoing relevance of romanticism and poetry for thinking about the major social and philosophical issues of our time, including survival, the human after humanism, geographic displacement, and public life.
 She is the author of Romanticism after Auschwitz (Stanford, 2007) and Reading with John Clare: Biopoetics, Sovereignty, Romanticism (Fordham, 2015).
 With Steven Miller, she edited “Literature and the Right to Marriage,” a special issue of Diacritics, and with Celeste Langan, she edited a special issue of Romantic Circles on “Romanticism and Materiality.”
 She also edits LitZ, a new book series published by Fordham University Press.
 In addition to courses on Romantic and Holocaust literatures, Sara teaches Public Humanities: Theories, Cases, Methods and with Richard Keller has co-taught a graduate course on biopolitics that eventuated in a Mellon Foundation Sawyer Seminar on Biopolitics: the Politics of Life Itself.

 At the Center, Sara has concentrated on imagining a humanities that draws upon the rigors of critical theory, while encouraging both established and emerging scholars to help shape public life.
 She is committed to research and thinking that reaches across institutional lines both within and beyond the university – and includes the sciences, arts, and professions.
 This emphasis on the public humanities envisions new audiences for research in literature, history, philosophy, and culture and is part of the reinvention of graduate education in the 21st Century.
-She is a member of the International Advisory Board of the Consortium of Humanities Centers and Institutes (CHCI) and serves as Vice-President of the University Club.
+She is President of the Consortium of Humanities Centers and Institutes (CHCI) and serves as Vice-President of the University Club.